 On April 9, 2024, we received correspondence notifying us of an Entry of Default Notice, filed on April 8, 2024, against "Chromocell Corporation d/b/a Chromocell Therapeutics" in the matter New Jersey Economic Development Authority v.
 Chromocell Corporation, et al. (Docket No. MER-L-001748-23).
-The complaint filed by the New Jersey Economic Development Authority (the "EDA") on September 12, 2023 in the Superior Court of New Jersey Law Division, Mercer County, alleges Chromocell Holdings' (not the Company's) breach of a Settlement Agreement between the EDA and Chromocell Holdings, dated December 31, 2022 (the "Settlement Agreement"), pursuant to which EDA and Chromocell Holdings agreed that Chromocell Holdings would (i) vacate the premises located at 671 US Highway One South, North Brunswick, New Jersey, on or before December 31, 2023, (ii) pay an initial lump-sum payment of \$10,000 toward outstanding rent and provide a copy of its Registration Statement") and (iii) make a final one-time lump sum payment to the EDA of \$510,701 to satisfy Chromocell Holdings' outstanding rent and additional rent obligations within 90 days of Chromocell Holdings' executing the Settlement Agreement and seeks a judgment for the entire amount allegedly due and owing as of September 12, 2023 (\$510,701), compensatory damages, pre-judgment interest, attorney's fees, costs of suit and such other and further relief as the court deems just and proper.
-Besides including "Chromocell Therapeutics" in the case caption, the complaint does not include allegations related to any action purportedly taken by the Company.
-While the complaint appears to concern a matter between Chromocell Holding and EDA, the Company steadfastly believes it was inappropriately named as a defendant and filed motions to vacate the Entry of Default and have "Chromocell Therapeutics" dismissed from the matter on April 24, 2024.
+The complaint filed by the New Jersey Economic Development Authority (the "EDA") on September 12, 2023 in the Superior Court of New Jersey Law Division, Mercer County, alleges Chromocell Holdings' (not the Company's) breach of a Settlement Agreement between the EDA and Chromocell Holdings, dated December 31, 2022 (the "Settlement Agreement"), pursuant to which EDA and Chromocell Holdings agreed that Chromocell Holdings would (i) vacate the premises located at 671 US Highway One South, North Brunswick, New Jersey, on or before December 31, 2023, (ii) pay an initial lump-sum payment of \$10,000 toward outstanding rent and provide a copy of its Registration Statement on Form S-1 for the Company's IPO (the "Registration Statement") and (iii) make a final one-time lump sum payment to the EDA of \$510,701 to satisfy Chromocell Holdings' IPO, whichever was the first to occur.
+The complaint alleges Chromocell Holdings' breach of each of these provisions of the Settlement Agreement and seeks a judgment for the entire amount allegedly due and owing as of September 12, 2023 (\$510,701), compensatory damages, pre-judgment interest, attorney's fees, costs of suit and such other and further relief as the court deems just and proper.
+Besides including "Chromocell Therapeutics" in the case caption, the company steadfastly believes it was inappropriately taken by the Company.
+While the complaint appears to concern a matter between Chromocell Holding and EDA, the Company steadfastly believes it was inappropriately named as a defendant and filed motions to vacate the Entry of Default and have "Chromocell Holding and EDA, the Company steadfastly believes it was inappropriately named as a defendant and filed motions to vacate the Entry of Def